Your leading Source for Interdisciplinary Education

-RIGEC’s mission is to help prepare health care and human service professionals, faculty, and students to better meet the physical, functional, and psychosocial needs of older adults.
-We do this through interdisciplinary education that spans workshops, clinical training, special lectures, academic courses, and faculty development programs.
+Welcome to the Rhode Island Geriatric Education Center (RIGEC), where our mission is to prepare health care and human service professionals, faculty, students, and caregivers to better meet the physical, functional, and psychosocial needs of older adults.

 It is well known that older Americans use a disproportionately larger share of health care services than younger adults and that this share tends to increase with age.
 However, you may be surprised to learn that very few health professionals will receive any formal education or training in gerontology (normal aging process) or geriatrics (medical care of disease/chronic conditions associated with aging).
 A health care workforce unfamiliar with the unique and complex needs of older adults can lead to misdiagnoses, under or over treatment, medication errors, increased hospitalizations, increased costs, poorer outcomes and a reduced quality of life in older patients.

 Although healthcare professionals are often required to work in team environments, most have gained knowledge or learned the skills to work collaboratively with other professionals from diverse clinical disciplines.
 Geriatrics care is often complex, time intensive and requires a team of professionals to address competing medical, psychosocial, and functional challenges.
 Thus, geriatrics interdisciplinary team training is an essential component for workers in the health professions.

 RIGEC’s education and training programs are designed to increase the capacity of health professionals to meet interdisciplinary needs of older patients.